Armok628/rhythm/README.md

 # rhythm
-A quick program written to generate random simple melodies
+A quick program written to generate random simple 4/4 melodies, displaying them at 60bpm.